Und3Rdo9/personal-website-v5/README.md

 ## Publishing and versioning

 We use Lerna for publishing our different packages to the appropriate location.
-More info once this feature has been developed.
+Each pull request that gets merged into master, will trigger our CircleCI workflow.
+Lerna allows us to only test, build and deploy our changed packages and automatically version our code on github.
+Using conventional commits, lerna is able to determine what type of version increment to do.

 ## Linting & formatting